HamzaHamani/PizzaPortal./README.md

 # PizzaPortal
-![cover](https://github.com/HamzaHamani/pizza-website/assets/102440542/3b38906b-e689-44f9-a275-2132cddc0b7d)

 PizzaPortal is a web application that allows users to order pizza online.
 The project is built using React, React Router v6.4, Tailwind CSS for styling, Local Storage for user login, Redux Toolkit for state management, and Framer Motion for small animations.

+## Screenshots
+![cover](https://github.com/HamzaHamani/pizza-website/assets/102440542/3b38906b-e689-44f9-a275-2132cddc0b7d)

 ## Features